-- 10. The criteria consist of two main sections titled Evaluating Funds (covering our assessments of credit quality; maturity; liquidity; diversification, index, and spread risk; and management) and Evaluating Security-Specific Risks (covering portfolio risks such as callable, convertibles, collateralized certificates of deposits [CDs], deposits with foreign bank branches, extendible investments, interest rate swaps, other funds, repurchase agreements, reverse repurchase agreements/securities lending, and windows variable-rate demand bonds/X-Tenders). - 11.
-Four supplemental sections titled Master-Feeder Funds, Bifurcation, Parental Support, and Negative Yields complete the criteria.
-The master-feeder funds section clarifies how these criteria apply to master-feeder funds.
+7. The criteria consist of two main sections titled Evaluating Funds (covering our assessments of credit quality; maturity; liquidity; diversification, index, and spread risk; and management) and Evaluating Security-Specific Risks (covering portfolio risks such as callable, convertibles, collateralized certificates of deposits [CDs], deposits with foreign bank branches, extendible investments, interest rate swaps, other funds, repurchase agreements, reverse repurchase agreements/securities lending, and windows variable-rate demand bonds/X-Tenders).

+8. Four supplemental sections titled Master-Feeder Funds, Bifurcation, Parental Support, and Negative Yields complete the criteria.
+The masterfeeder funds section clarifies how these criteria apply to master-feeder funds.
 The bifurcation section covers the impact on PSFRs when and if bifurcation occurs and an impaired asset is placed in a separate portfolio.
 The parental support section describes the relationships between fund, ownership, and fund management.
 Typically, managers and fund complexes (encompassing custodial or administrative or trustee duties) provide operational support to funds and that support is considered as part of the management assessment.
-Funds typically do not benefit from financial support from parents, and application of "Group Rating Methodology," published Nov.
-19, 2013, is not part of the framework.
+Funds typically do not benefit from financial support from parents, and application of " Group Rating Methodology" is not part of the framework.
+9. Throughout these criteria, when we refer to the "rating" on an asset or issuer, this generally means: